woc-hack/tutorial/README.md

 ## Mongo Database

 On the da1 server, there is a MongoDB server holding some relevant data.
 This data includes some information that was used for data analysis in the past.
 Mongo provides an excellent place to store relatively small data without requiring relational information.
-The saved data pertains to specific information about mass datatypes e.g. (authors, projects, etc) and may prove useful in certain situations.

 On the Mongo server within the WoC database, there are some collections provided that store previously useful data.
 These collections store relevant metadata on the mass datatypes e.g. (authors, projects, etc).
-Iterarting over the entire dataset takes time, so in order to avoid repeating the traversal storing some of the information can save time.

 ### MongoDB Interface